gijzelaerr/php-secookie/README.md

 sessions.

-We do _NOT_ support the (deprecated) `Expires` attribute value as `Max-Age` is supported by all current, i.e. >= IE 11, browsers on desktop on mobile.
+We do _NOT_ support the (deprecated) `Expires` attribute value as `Max-Age` is supported by all current, i.e. >= IE 11, browsers on desktop and mobile.

 # Cookies